balassit/balassit.github.io/readings/Peak-Performance.md

 ### Competing Against The Machines

-You make a very bold and seemingly uninformed view on technology.
+There is a very bold and seemingly uninformed view on technology presented in this book.
 We do not compete against technology.
-Computers (technology) enables so many advances of which you are certainly aware.
+Computers (technology) enables so many advances.
 Eliminating jobs to advances in technology increases global wealth.
 I still love a very simple anecdote:
 A man was told that a group of men were given picks and shovels in order to lengthen the work of construction (rather than machinery), to which he replied why not give them spoons and forks instead of picks and shovels if the object was to lengthen the time to complete the job.

 We are in a world where creativity will inspire new works to which jobs will be created.
-My worry is that you extend fearing expansions of technology and some absurd war that is mounted by means I do not understand.

-### Key Take-aways
+## Key Take-aways

 **1. At what cost will be push ourselves to levels that are beyond our natural limit?**